dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 > ## Challenge
 >
-> In the previous challenge, we said that typically, model builders will set a threshold at a predicted value of 0.5 and set all samples with
+> In the previous challenge, we said that typically, model builders will set a threshold at a predicted value of 0.5.
+That is a deliberate choice, and you could make a different one!
-> smaller predictions to belong to class 0, and all samples with larger predictions to class 1.
-That is a deliberate choice, and you could
-> make a different one!
 >
 > Can you think of situations where 0.5 might not be a good threshold?
 Think back to our discussion about ethics, and some of the reasons for
 > why we want to separate out peanut M&Ms and plain M&Ms in the first place.
 What other threshold would you implement, and why?